-In addition, the strong pump power incident on the JPA also poses challenges for protecting qubits against unwanted back-action.
-Since the coupling strength on the signal port is much higher than that on the pump port, the intra-amplifier pump photons predominantly exit the amplifier through the signal port and propagate towards the signal source.
-It usually requires multiple non-reciprocal components (other than the circulator shown in Fig.~\ref{fig:schematic}) or filters to achieve sufficient isolation of the pump leakage from the signal source.
-These elements reduce readout efficiency due to their insertion loss, and can emit thermal photons that dephase the qubit due to heating by the pump leakage.
+In addition, the strong pump power incident on the JPA also poses challenges for protecting qubits against unwanted back-action~\cite{kaufman_SimpleHighSaturation2024}.
+Since the coupling strength on the signal port is much higher than that on the pump port, the intra-amplifier pump photons predominantly exit the amplifier through the signal port and propagate toward the signal source.
+Multiple nonreciprocal components (other than the circulator shown in Fig.~\ref{fig:schematic}) or filters are usually required to achieve sufficient isolation of the pump leakage from the signal source.
+These elements reduce readout efficiency due to their insertion loss, and they can emit thermal photons that dephase the qubit due to heating by the pump leakage.

-Therefore, reducing the pump power needed to operate JPAs is crucial for deploying large-scale systems and for improving the readout performance and qubit coherence.
-In addition, broadband and higher compression power JPAs for multiplexed qubit readout often demands elevated intra-amplifier pump power \cite{Saturation_Planat,JPC_Hamiltonian_control,Kerr_free,JAMPA,kaufman_SimpleHighSaturation2024}.
-Hence, it is desirable to increase pump power coupling at the pump port while further suppressing pump leakage from the signal port.
+Reducing the pump power needed to operate JPAs is therefore crucial for two reasons: reducing the heat load and improving both the readout performance and qubit coherence.
+These issues become increasingly pressing because broadband, higher-saturation-power JPAs often require elevated intra-amplifier pump power ~\cite{Saturation_Planat,JPC_Hamiltonian_control,JAMPA,kaufman_SimpleHighSaturation2024} to operate.
+This therefore points to a clear design objective to increase pump-power coupling at the pump port while further suppressing pump leakage at the signal port.

 JPAs with pump tones far detuned from the signal frequency offer the opportunity to address these issues by applying microwave filtering techniques.
-In this work, we demonstrate near 30~dB reduction in both pump power and pump leakage in a three-wave mixing SNAIL parametric amplifier (SPA) by upgrading its capacitively coupled ports with on-chip filters, while retaining its near quantum-limited noise performance.
-These improvements would enable deployment of a large bank of parallel SPAs with minimal heat load added to the cryostat, facilitating scaling up of superconducting quantum processors.
-The technique introduced in this work is also applicable to 4-wave-mixing parametric amplifiers with sideband pumping\cite{Double-pump}, and more generally to other parametric processes activated by off-resonant pumps.
+In this work, we demonstrate a near-30-dB reduction in both pump power and pump leakage in a three-wave-mixing SNAIL parametric amplifier (SPA) by upgrading its capacitively coupled ports with on-chip filters, while retaining its near-quantum-limited noise performance.
+These improvements would enable deployment of a large bank of parallel SPAs with minimal heat load added to the cryostat, facilitating the scaling up of superconducting quantum processors.
+The technique introduced in this work is also applicable to four-wave-mixing parametric amplifiers with sideband pumping~\cite{Double-pump}, and more generally to other parametric processes activated by off-resonant pumps.